shabane/carbon/readme.md

-each theme directory will save under the `theme` directory by default. default theme is `carbon_default` which is configured in the config. you can save theme in any directory, but just don`t forget to change the `DIR` variable in the `config.py` file.
+each theme directory will save under the `theme` directory by default. default theme is `carbon_default` which is configured in the config. you can save theme in any directory, but just don't forget to change the `DIR` variable in the `config.py` file.

 to write your own theme read the [doc](documentation/theme.md).